 Ballet Austin welcomes audiences near and far to participate in its "classically innovative" vision for the democratization of dance.
-With a rich history spanning five decades, acclaimed productions, a commitment to creating access to programs, and operating a combined training facility, Ballet Austin is the 11th largest classical ballet company in the country.
+Established in 1956, the 501(c)3 nonprofit organization has a rich history, featuring original, acclaimed productions and a commitment to creating access to programs.
+Ballet Austin owns and operates a combined training facility located in the heart of downtown Austin and is among the 15 largest classical ballet companies in the country.

 Ballet Austin has participated in international festivals including les Rencontres Chorégraphiques Internationals de Seine-Saint-Denis in Paris, France, one of the premier modern dance festivals in Europe, and le Festival des arts de Saint-Sauveur in Montreal, Canada.
 In the summer of 2005, at the invitation of the U.S. State Department, the company performed in Italy and Slovenia.
 In 2002, Mills led the Company to the Kennedy Center to perform to seven sold-out houses of A Midsummer Night's Dream as part of the Center's Youth and Family Public Performance Series.
 Mills was subsequently commissioned by the Center to create The Taming of the Shrew which made its world premiere in Washington, D.C. in 2004—after which The New York Times dubbed him "the bard of ballet."
 The following year, the company was invited to perform at the Joyce Theater in NYC for a week's engagement.
 Also in 2005, Mills' landmark Light / The Holocaust & Humanity Project was awarded the Audrey & Raymond Maislin Humanitarian Award by the Anti Defamation League.